frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

 In the intimacy of our personal prayer, we can ask her for things.
-Or see how we turn to Our Mother frequently during the day with our Angelus, with our Rosary, maybe in our Morning Offering, with our Memorares, or other little aspirations that we may say, asking for help in this thing or that thing, or lights to understand things a little better, or the fortitude we need to get this thing done, or that problem solved, or placing before her all of our children and grandchildren, so that we are truly a powerful force in their lives, a force of prayer.
+Or see how we turn to Our Mother frequently during the day with our *Angelus*, with our Rosary, maybe in our *Morning Offering*, with our *Memorare*s, or other little aspirations that we may say, asking for help in this thing or that thing, or lights to understand things a little better, or the fortitude we need to get this thing done, or that problem solved, or placing before her all of our children and grandchildren, so that we are truly a powerful force in their lives, a force of prayer.

 I remember I had a relation whose parents were not---well, one was Catholic, one wasn\'t---they weren\'t practicing.
 This little girl